-The Metropolitan Government also notes that its audited financial statements were not timely filed with respect to its Industrial Development Board's Tax Increment Revenue Bonds (Bellevue Mall Project), Series 2015 for the fiscal years ended June 30, 2016 through June 30, 2018 and June 30, 2020.
+The Metropolitan Government also notes that its audited financial statements were not timely filed with respect to its Industrial Development Board's Tax Increment Revenue Bonds (Bellevue Mall Project), Series 2015 for the fiscal years ended June 30, 2016 through June 30, 2018.
 Unlike the continuing disclosure agreement for all other outstanding bonds of the Metropolitan Government and its instrumentalities, the continuing disclosure agreement for these Tax Increment Revenue Bonds requires the filing of the audited financial statements within six months following the end of the fiscal year.
-For each of these fiscal years, the audited financial statements were filed within the time frame applicable to all other bonds, but not the Tax Increment Revenue Bonds (the 2020 delay was due also to COVID-19 restrictions and related issues, which delayed the production of the audited financial statements).
+For each of these fiscal years, the audited financial statements were filed within the time frame applicable to all other bonds, but not the Tax Increment Revenue Bonds.
 In addition, though filed, the Metropolitan Government failed to properly link its audited financial statement to the CUSIP for the Tax Increment Revenue Bonds for the 2017 and 2018 fiscal years.
 The Metropolitan Government believes that it has otherwise complied in all respects with its previous continuing disclosure undertakings.